 Vital to quality improvement is measurement, and this applies specifically to implementation of interventions.
-The chosen measures will help to determine whether an impact is being made (primary outcome), whether the intervention is actually being carried out (process measures), and whether any unintended consequences ensue (balancing measures).
+The chosen measures will help to determine whether an impact is being made (primary outcome), whether the intervention is being carried out (process measures), and whether any unintended consequences ensue (balancing measures).

-Below are some recommended measures to use, as appropriate, to track your progress.
 In selecting your measures, consider the following:

 - Whenever possible, use measures you are already collecting for other programs.